into your inbox

 Every day, Tennis Majors goes back in time to look back on a significant event for the tennis world.
-On December 26, 1947, Jack Kramer, facing Bobby Riggs, played his first professional match despite the snowstorm that hit New York City.
+On December 26, 1947, Jack Kramer, facing Bobby Riggs, played his first professional match despite the snowstorm that hit New York City

-The venue: Madison Square Garden in New York City.
+The venue: Madison Square Garden in New York City

-In late 1947, Jack Kramer, who had shown his worth as an amateur player by winning two consecutive Grand Slams, made his professional debut after signing his first contract with Jack Harris.
+In late 1947, Jack Kramer, who had shown his worth as an amateur player by winning two consecutive Grand Slam titles, made his professional debut after signing his first contract with Jack Harris.
 Harris planned a match tour against Bobby Riggs, and the first episode of that tour was scheduled to take place at Madison Square Garden in New York City.

 This was their first meeting as professional tennis players, but Kramer and Riggs already knew each other from training at the Los Angeles Tennis Club in the 1930s.

-“I often played against Riggs in those days at the Los Angeles Tennis Club,” Kramer wrote in his book, My 40 Years in Tennis.
-He liked me too, but he never left me alone.
+“I often played against Riggs in those days at the Los Angeles Tennis Club,” Kramer wrote in his book, ‘My 40 Years in Tennis’.
+He liked me too but he never left me alone.
 He beat me 6-0 for as long as he could… Bobby was always looking ahead.
 I want you to know who’s the boss for the rest of your life,” he said.

 According to Sports Illustrated, both players were quite confident heading into the match.

 “I’d be surprised if I lost the match,” said Kramer.
-I have a stronger game and a better serve.
+“I have a stronger game and a better serve.
 If Riggs can handle my pace and attacks, he can beat me, but I don’t think he can.”

 “The only thing I could think of was, how the hell did they get here,” Kramer recalls.
 In fact, some of them even came on skis.
-Manhattan is deserted, the restaurants are empty, but the MSG is full to bursting with tennis fans who wanted to see the duel between Jack Kramer and Bobby Riggs.
+Manhattan was deserted, the restaurants were empty, but the MSG was full to bursting with tennis fans who wanted to see the duel between two of the biggest names in tennis.